Mathys-Hymon/Mathys-Hymon/README.md

 ## 🌵 Mathys Hymon 🌵
 **`Learning Game / Engine programming`**

-I am currently in my third year of Game/Engine Programming at ArtFX Montpellier, where I am learning the fundamentals of creating and developing game engines and interactive experiences.
+I am currently in my fourth year of Game/Engine Programming at ArtFX Montpellier, where I am learning the fundamentals of creating and developing game engines and interactive experiences.

 ## Languages & Tools